Bolt d'Oro: 2018: three-year-old season

 The Santa Anita Derby, held on April 7, attracted a field of seven.
-Trainer Bob Baffert was originally planning to enter McKinzie for a rematch against Bolt d'Oro, but withdrew the colt due to a minor injury.
-Instead Baffert entered Justify, who had run impressively in his first two starts but was facing stakes company for the first time.
+Trainer Bob Baffert was originally planning to enter McKinzie for a rematch against Bolt d'Oro but withdrew the colt due to a minor injury.
+Instead Baffert entered Justify, who had won his first two starts and was facing stakes company for the first time.
 Justify went to the early lead and set easy fractions, opening up three lengths on Bolt d'Oro down the backstretch in what was essentially a match race.
 Bolt d'Oro was put to a drive as they rounded the final turn and closed to within a length and a half before Justify again drew away for a three-length win.

 On May 5, Bolt d'Oro entered the 2018 Kentucky Derby as one of the favorites.
-He raced a few lengths behind a fast early pace set by Promises Fulfilled and Justified then tried to close ground while going wide around the far turn.
-Justify repelled the challenge and went on to win the race, while Bolt d'Oro faded to finish twelfth.
+He raced a few lengths behind a fast early pace set by Promises Fulfilled and Justify, then tried to close ground while going wide around the far turn.
+Justify repelled the challenge and won the race, while Bolt d'Oro faded to finish twelfth.

-Rather than facing Justify again, Ruis opted to enter Bolt d'Oro in the prestigious Metropolitan Handicap (popularly known as the Met Mile) against older horses.
+Rather than facing Justify again, Ruis entered Bolt d'Oro in the prestigious Metropolitan Handicap (popularly known as the Met Mile) against older horses.
 Bolt d'Oro challenged Bee Jersey for the early lead but was unable to maintain the pace and tailed off to finish last.

 Bolt d'Oro was subsequently transferred to the stable of Steve Asmussen, who gave the colt some time off after the spring campaign.
-Bolt d'Oro was expected to return to racing in the late fall but returned sore from an October workout and was subsequently retired.
+He was expected to return to racing in the late fall but returned sore from an October workout and was subsequently retired.
 "He went to the top races, and we had to go against big barns that had 30-40 precocious horses," Ruis said.
 "He danced with all of them.
 He was an incredible horse."

+Santa Anita Derby lawsuit

+Bolt d'Oro's owner, Mick Ruis, filed a lawsuit in January 2020 against the California Horse Racing Board (CHRB) following reports that Justify won the 2018 Santa Anita Derby with the drug scopolamine in his system.
+In 2018, a scopolamine positive would have resulted in a disqualification, which in this case would elevate Bolt d'Oro to first place and the $600,000 winner's share of the purse.
+Ruis alleged that the CHRB dismissed the matter behind closed doors and failed to discharge their responsibilities under California law, while CHRB's equine medical director had suggested that evidence concerning high number of such violations pointed to feed contamination.
+After several years of continuing litigation, in December 2023 the Los Angeles Superior Court ruled in favor of Ruis and ordered the CHRB to issue a ruling that would effectively disqualify Justify and promote Bolt d'Oro to first place.
+The CHRB said after the ruling that they were weighing their legal options.